somritabanerjee/cme216-spring-2020/index.md

 ---

 These are lecture notes for CME 216 Machine Learning in Computational Engineering.
 They were written by [Eric Darve](https://me.stanford.edu/people/eric-darve), with the [help](https://github.com/EricDarve/cme216-spring-2020/commits/master) of course staff and students.
 {% include marginnote.html id='mn-construction' note='The notes are **under construction**!
 Although we have written up most of the material, you will probably find several typos.
-If you do, please let us know, or submit a pull request with your fixes to our [GitHub repository](https://github.com/EricDarve/cme216-spring-2020).'%} The Jekyll theme is inspired by the [CS228 lecture notes](https://github.com/ermongroup/cs228-notes) site on GitHub.
+If you do, please let us know, or submit a pull request with your fixes to our [GitHub repository](https://github.com/EricDarve/cme216-spring-2020).'%} The Jekyll theme is inspired by the [CS228 course notes](https://github.com/ermongroup/cs228-notes) site on GitHub.

 ## Content of class

 Topics to cover and tentative schedule

 **Supervised learning and SVM**

 Week 1
 - Supervised learning
 - SVM; [scikit-learn](https://scikit-learn.org/stable/); kernel trick; radial basis functions
 - Overfitting; underfitting; regularization

 **Deep learning**

 Week 2
 - NN and DNN; layers; weights and biases; activation function; loss function
 - Universal approximation theorems; [Montufar et al. (2014)](http://papers.nips.cc/paper/5422-on-the-number-of-linear-regions-of-deep-neural-networks.pdf)